teenxsky/tye/README.md

 ## 📜 License

-This project is protected under the MIT License.
+This project is protected under the GNU License.
 See [LICENSE](LICENSE) for details.

 ## 🌟 Credits